samoskyd/CalculatorSockets/README.md

 # CalculatorSockets
-This project contains both server and client app.
+This project contains both server and client app and demonstrating a simple realisation of calculator.

 ## Client
 Client is a simple Windows Forms application.
 It gathers information from user (like operation and values) and sends it to the server.